About the Opportunity THE POSITION

 - Must have successfully completed (at any time) a California POST certified basic law enforcement academy and have one (1) year or more experience as a sworn peace officer with a California law enforcement agency with less than a three (3) year break in service, and be eligible for appointment as a Peace Officer under Section 830.1PC.
 You must submit a copy of your basic POST certificate or other documentation to substantiate your eligibility.
 APPLICATIONS WITHOUT THIS DOCUMENTATION ATTACHED WILL BE REJECTED AS INCOMPLETE.

-In addition to either Pattern I, II, III, & IV you must meet the following:
+In addition to the minimum requirement you must meet the following:

 - Graduation from high school or passage of high school level General Education Development (GED) test; AND